core-wg/oscore/draft-ietf-core-object-security.md

 * Example 1a.
 Ordinary request/response.

-    * Endpoint A sends a request, which is verified by Endpoint B: key=K1, nonce=IV1 XOR PIV1.
+    * Endpoint A sends a request, which is verified by Endpoint B: key=K1, nonce=Context IV XOR PIV1.

-    * Endpoint B sends a response, which is verified by Endpoint A: key=K2, nonce=BF(IV2) XOR PIV1, where BF(.) means that the most significant bit in the first byte is flipped.
+    * Endpoint B sends a response, which is verified by Endpoint A: key=K2, nonce=BF(Context IV) XOR PIV1, where BF(.) means that the most significant bit in the first byte is flipped.

 * Example 1b.
 Observe.

-   * Endpoint A sends a request, which is verified by Endpoint B: key=K1, nonce=IV1 XOR PIV1.
+   * Endpoint A sends a request, which is verified by Endpoint B: key=K1, nonce= Context IV XOR PIV1.

-   * Endpoint B sends a notification, which is verified by Endpoint A: key=K2, nonce=IV2 XOR PIV2.
+   * Endpoint B sends a notification, which is verified by Endpoint A: key=K2, nonce= Context IV XOR PIV2.

 Example 2.
 Endpoint B as client and endpoint A as server.

 * Example 2a.
 Ordinary request/response.

-   * Endpoint B sends a request, which is verified by Endpoint A: key=K2, nonce=IV2 XOR PIV2.
+   * Endpoint B sends a request, which is verified by Endpoint A: key=K2, nonce= Context IV XOR PIV2.

-   * Endpoint A sends a response, which is verified by Endpoint B: key=K1, nonce=BF(IV1) XOR PIV2, where BF(.) means that the most significant bit in the first byte is flipped.
+   * Endpoint A sends a response, which is verified by Endpoint B: key=K1, nonce=BF(Context IV) XOR PIV2, where BF(.) means that the most significant bit in the first byte is flipped.

 * Example 2b.
 Observe.

-   * Endpoint B sends a request, which is verified by Endpoint A: key=K2, nonce=IV2 XOR PIV2.
+   * Endpoint B sends a request, which is verified by Endpoint A: key=K2, nonce= Context IV XOR PIV2.

-   * Endpoint A sends a notification, which is verified by Endpoint B: key=K1, nonce=IV1 XOR PIV1.
+   * Endpoint A sends a notification, which is verified by Endpoint B: key=K1, nonce= Context IV XOR PIV1.

 Note that endpoint A always uses key K1 for encrypting and K2 for verification, and conversely for endpoint B.